-Data exfiltration is the act of sensitive data deliberately being moved from inside an organization to outside an organization’s perimeter without permission.
-This can be done through the digital transfer of data, the theft of documents or servers, or via an automated process.
+Data exfiltration is the act of deliberately moving sensitive data from inside an organization to outside an organization’s perimeter without permission.
+This can be done through hacking, malware, or a social engineering attack.

 According to IT leaders, email is the number one threat vector.
 It makes sense.